-Do as much of the prep as possible the Sunday before.
+Do as much of the prep as possible on a day when you have a few hours to spare.
 Chop up veggies and fruit.
 Cut cheese into cubes if you need to.
 Hard boil the eggs.

-Write down each week’s meals so that everyone in the house knows the plan.
-Invest in some containers for food storage.
+Oh, and invest in some good containers for food storage.
 It might take a little trial and error until you find what works (and what doesn’t work the way you thought it would).
 Been there, done that.
 Eventually, it’ll become second nature though.

 If you don’t want to cook every night of the week, you might consider freezer cooking.

-The same planning and shopping are involved, you would just cook entire meals ahead of time and then pop it in the freezer.
-Planning skills are really important in freezer cooking.
-You need to be organized and have a good plan when cooking so much in one day.
+The same planning and shopping are involved, you would just prep entire meals ahead of time and then pop it in the freezer.

 If you need some inspiration to get you started, here’s an example of a plan for 7 days worth of meals – breakfast, lunch, dinner, and snacks too!